Refinancing

 • Fixed rate mortgages are easy to comprehend.

-• In order to take advantage of falling rates, fixed-rate mortgages may be refinanced.
+• To take advantage of falling rates, fixed-rate mortgages may be refinanced.
 That means a few thousand dollars more in closing costs are incurred.

-• There are no payments early in the term of the loan.
-This can pose a financial burden for homeowners.
+• Fixed rate mortgages typically result in higher payments early in the term compared to ARMs.
+This can pose a financial burden for some homeowners.

-• Fixed rate mortgages are the same from lender to lender.
+• Fixed rate mortgages are similar from lender to lender.
 However, most financial institutions sell their fixed-rate mortgages into the secondary market.
-As a result, adjustable rate mortgages can be "customized for individual borrowers, while most fixed-rate mortgages can't."
+As a result, adjustable rate mortgages can be customized for individual borrowers, while most fixed-rate mortgages can't.

 Adjustable Rate Mortgages: The Pros